DeeMcCart/CI_PP5_Jeweller/README.md

 The Jeweller business offers four lines of business:
 * retail jewellery, brand-name watches, zippo lighters, accessories - off the shelf;
-* customised retail jewellery, e.g. engraved lighters or hip flasks.
+* personalised retail jewellery, e.g. engraved lighters or hip flasks.
 * retail jewellery - custom-made (this process generally begins with the customer making an enquiry as to a particular design, or wishing to re-use and re-fashion their own gold jewellery items);
 * retail services - repairs, watch batteries and valuations;
 * trade repairs (on behalf of other jewellery retailers);